TedLeRoy/ubuntu-update.sh/README.md

 **This script has to be run with sudo because the apt-get commands it uses must be run as root.**

+To understand `getopts`, you can type `help getopts` or just search the web for more info.

 ### What It Does

 This script runs the following commands: